 Laban: I wish I could hurt you but God is on your side and I don’t want to go to hell.
 (Note this as one of the ultimate utilizations of the “God card”)

 Jacob: Good deal.
 Shalom!

-Not quite the romantic snippet you were hoping it was, huh?
-So when you gave your girlfriend that necklace, you were really saying “if you cheat God will see you” and “don’t cross this necklace to kill me.”
+Not quite the swooning snippet you were hoping it was, huh?
+So when you gave your girlfriend that necklace, you were really saying “if you cheat on me, God will see you.
+Also don’t cross this necklace to kill me.”